Berea.eduarrow_forward

 In 1859, Berea originated its work program in its earliest form; this became known as our Labor Program and the dignity of labor became one of our Great Commitments.
 The Labor Program provides economic, educational, social, personal, and spiritual benefits to students and those served by their work.
 From its earliest days, Berea has enabled students to contribute to their education while gaining valuable work experience and serving the College and surrounding communities.

-Every student at Berea College is part of a unique and historic mission that reflects equal opportunity combined with hard work to build a community based on merit.
+Every student at Berea College is part of a unique and historic mission that reflects equal opportunity for all, combined with hard work to build a community based on merit.
 Berea, perhaps more than any other institution, is a place grounded in love.
 It is especially designed for students of limited means and high promise who are equally deserving of educational opportunity, which remains the best way to transform lives economically and socially.

 Working, learning, and serving across differences